tinythings/sysinspect/docs/tutorial/wasm_modules_tutor.rst

 This reduces maintenance cost and keeps runtime behavior transparent.

+Logging
+^^^^^^^

+Wasm logging is currently lower-level than Lua or Python runtime logging, but it is already available as part of the host API.

+Wasm guests can emit runtime logs through the low-level import:

+- ``api.log(level, msg_ptr, msg_len)``

+Guest-side helper code may wrap that into a more convenient language-level API, but Sysinspect itself does not currently inject a high-level ``log.*`` namespace into Wasm guests.

+The runtime collects guest-emitted logs and exposes them in the standard ``__sysinspect-module-logs`` response field.
+If a guest returns a raw ``__module-logs`` field directly, the runtime remaps that field into the same standard location.

+This means:

+- Lua and Python expose runtime-owned ``log.*`` helpers.
+- Wasm exposes a lower-level ``api.log(...)`` host import instead.
+- the runtime normalises the final output field to ``__sysinspect-module-logs``.

 The Wasm host API now also exposes low-level PackageKit helper imports under the ``api`` import module: